FevGrave/EDF_6-1/README.md

 Legal copies of [Earth Defense Force 5](https://www.d3p.co.jp/edf5/) & [Earth Defense Force 6](https://www.d3p.co.jp/edf6/)

 **Note** Any illegal copy of Earth Defense Force 5 may work alongside this mod, but I, Nor the other modders will not help you if any issues arise.
-In addition [BlueAmulet's Mod Loader](https://github.com/BlueAmulet/EDF5ModLoader) will **NOT** work on any illegal copies EDF,
+In addition [BlueAmulet's Mod Loader](https://github.com/BlueAmulet/EDF5ModLoader) will **NOT** work on any illegal copies of EDF for steam,

 ## What does this mod do to EDF 5 & 6